Lakeside-Apps/HouzLinc/README.md

 - Updates to the configuration of scenes and devices are performed asynchronously, allowing users to continue making changes while previous updates are being applied to the devices.
 - In addition to devices and scenes, HouzLinc shows the All-Links between devices to facilitate investigating issues and fixing the links as needed.
 - HouzLinc includes a Console view which can be used to send commands directly to the hub or to individual devices, providing further investigation capabilities.
 - Some batch operations are provided such as removing or replacing a device, duplicating a device configuration to another, cleaning up after device removal, and so on.
-I expect more of these handy tasks to be added over time as the need arises.
+I expect more of these handy tasks to be added over time as the need arises, for example, creating an off scene for all devices in a scene or multiple scenes.
 - This project is open source with an Apache license.
 It is in development and as such, features bugs and limitations.
 Contributions to fix issues and enhance or add functionality are welcome!

 ## Architecture